 May Function as a Brain Enhancer

 This ancient tea has long been known for its antioxidant properties, and the possibility to counter the dangerous effects of free radicals in the body.
 This also applies to the brain, where plaque and beta-amyloid deposition can begin to compromise memory, focus, and concentration.
-As we age, drinking butter tea may help prevent the onset of dementia.
+As we age, drinking butter tea may help support cognitive health.
 [3]

 May Work as an Appetite Suppressant